Please check back soon for updates regarding our upcoming 2021-22 season. Thank you!

 Welcome to the University of Arizona Forensic Psychiatry Fellowship.
 Forensic psychiatry is a subspecialty that focuses on the areas where psychiatry and the law interact.
 The most familiar of these interactions to the general public is the insanity plea.
 While evaluations for insanity in the criminal area of law is a part of forensic psychiatry, there are many other ways in which these two spheres interact.
-In criminal law, we are also asked to help in such things as determining whether a defendant has the capacity to proceed with his trial, to accept a plea bargain, or to make a confession.
-In civil law, we are asked about competence to make medical decisions or to sign a will among many other questions.
-Also, the specific criteria for these evaluations vary by state.
+In criminal law, we are also asked to help in such things as determining whether a defendant has the capacity to proceed with their trial, to accept a plea bargain, or to make a confession.
+In civil law, we are asked about an individual’s competence to make medical decisions or sign a will, among many other questions.

-A fellowship in Forensic Psychiatry is a one year training program in which you will learn about the criteria for these evaluations, and the history and landmark cases which have helped to shape the way in which we can help to educate the courts in specific cases.
+A fellowship in Forensic Psychiatry is a one-year training program.
+Throughout the program, you will learn the criteria for various legal evaluations and the landmark cases that shape the way we can help and educate the courts on specific cases.

 Treatment of people in correctional settings is also considered part of forensic psychiatry.
 Studies have shown that the rates of mental illness are much higher in correctional settings than in the population at large.
 These populations have needs that differ from the general population and the psychiatrist’s role is also different than in a non-correctional setting.
 Our program will provide the training and experience necessary to effectively treat individuals in the correctional setting.